NC Hemp Law 2026: What Changes November 12 (And What Doesn't)

 What Raleigh Consumers Should Do Right Now

 1. Stock up strategically, but don't panic.
 Products remain fully legal today and will stay that way for months.
 Federal enforcement against individual consumers has historically been nonexistent.
+If you're weighing whether to buy ahead, our guide on whether you should stock up before November 2026 walks through which products keep, which don't, and how to think about the math.

 2. Buy from reputable dispensaries.
 Lab-tested products from established Triangle shops like Sherlocks Glass & Dispensary and Carolina Hemp Hut will always be safer than gas station products, regardless of what the law says.
 Browse our full dispensary directory to find verified shops near you.